 Q. I did not receive my 301 payments.
 How do I file an appeal?

 A. To appeal 1st payment-complete Exhibit C "Individual Appeals Form" and include evidence of completion of required PLC work by Monday, April 15, 2019 to Employee Relations.
-To appeal the 2nd payment-complete Exhibit F, "Individual Appeals Form-Evaluations" with the required documentation by Friday, June 21, 2019.
+To appeal the 2nd payment, complete Exhibit F, "Individual Appeals Form-Evaluations" with the required documentation to Employee Relations by Friday, June 21, 2019.